openSUSE/daps2docker/README.md

 # Daps2Docker

-Create HTML and PDF output of documents in a DAPS-compatible DocBook or ASCIIDoc documentation repository.
+Create HTML and PDF output of documents in a DAPS-compatible DocBook or AsciiDoc documentation repository.
 This script uses Docker (default) or Podman to save you the hassles of setting up a documentation toolchain.

 ## Installation